 Replication: A Digital Migration where there is no change to the Packaging Information, the Content Information, and the PDI.
-The bits used to represent these Information Objects are preserved in the transfer to the same or new media instance.
+The bits used to represent these Information Objects are preserved in the transfer to the same or new media-type instance.